-Programme MBA Semester-III Cognitive Level K1: Eenable the students to understand process.K2: Make the students to apply the component of the component of the students.K3: Evolve business models in SCM 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Course Objectives management.
+Programme MBA Semester-III Cognitive Level process.
+K2: Make the students to apply the cooperations.
+X2: Make the students to apply the concepts and process in supply chain Course Objectives management.
 To analyze the aggregate pla procurement analytics- produmanagement.
 To study about the manufacturinand the flexibility in manufacturinand the importance of in supply chain- ERP implementation.
 To study the global supply chains and the global supply chains and the importance of in supply chains.
 Integration of Communication Technology

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Logistics: The Logistics of Business - importance of logistics management for whole-of-life costs control and capital procurement process - Supply Chain Synchronization - Participants of Transportation - function- its Economics- Pricing-Documentation - concepts - Reverse logistics-Integrated Logistic Support (ILS)- Computer - aided Acquisition and Life - Cycle Support (CALS).
-8 4 0 12 Ι П Supply Chain Management (SCM): Concept of SCM - Components - Features - Strategic issues in SCM - The Supply Chain Metrics - SC drivers - Customer focus in SCM - Demand planning-Purchase Planning - Make or Buy decision - indigenous and global sourcing - Development and Management of suppliers - Cost management - Negotiating for purchasing and subcontracting - Purchase insurance.
-7 4 0 11 Ι
+8 4 0 12 I п Supply Chain Management (SCM): Concept of SCM - Components - Features - Strategic issues in SCM- The Supply Chain Metrics- SC drivers - Customer focus in SCM- Demand planning-Purchase Planning - Make or Buy decision - indigenous and global sourcing- Development and Management of suppliers - Cost management - Negotiating for purchasing and subcontracting-Purchase insurance.
+7 4 0 11 I